everyday calculator

 FAQs

-Is this random enough for security or gambling?
+Is this random enough for security, lotteries, or gambling?

-No. This generator uses Math.random(), which is not cryptographically secure.
-For security‑critical or regulated use cases, rely on a cryptographic random source instead.
+No. This generator uses Math.random(), which is not cryptographically secure and is not designed for security‑critical or regulated applications.
+For passwords, secure tokens, lotteries, or gambling, you must use cryptographic‑grade random number sources.

 Related calculators